 - Trim any excess fat from the chicken.
 Season generously with salt on both sides.
 Set aside.

-- In a pot, heat oil over medium-high heat.
+- Heat oil over medium-high heat in a pot.
 Briefly sear the bananas on both sides, making sure they don't become mushy.
 Transfer them to a plate.

 - Next, lightly brown the carrots on both sides.
 Transfer them to a plate.

 - Add more oil, if needed.
-Sear the chicken, with its skin side down first, until lightly browned on all sides.
-Work in batches to achieve a nice crust.
-Transfer them to a plate.
+Sear the chicken, with its skin side down first, until lightly browned.
+Work in batches to achieve a nice crust, then transfer them to a plate.

 - Quickly sear the chorizo slices for about a minute to bring out their flavors.
 Once lightly browned, transfer to a plate.